THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 Support to reforest Hawai’i

-Since 2010 the Hawai’i Legacy Reforestation Initiative has strived to bring back depleted trees to the ‘Aina.
+Since 2010 the Hawai’i Legacy Reforestation Initiative (HLRI) has strived to bring back depleted trees to the ‘Aina.
 Forests exist on Moku ‘O Keawe and O’ahu where none did before because of HLRI’s efforts in partnership with a large number of organizations — including LVHCC!

 Trees that have been planted include King Koa, Royal Sandalwood, ‘Ohi’a Lehua, Lei Kou, and Monarch Milo.